Is the Alaskan Klee Kai the right breed for you?

 Q: Do Alaskan Klee Kai Shed?

 A: YES!
 Alaskan Klee Kai do shed, quite a bit!
-Alaskan Klee Kai typically blow their coats twice a year.
+Alaskan Klee Kai typically blow their coats twice a year, but also shed inbetween.

 They have two types of coats, their under coat which is the plush and soft first layer and the top coat which